dotnet/docs/docs/visual-basic/programming-guide/language-features/strings/interpolated-strings.md

 - *format-string* is a format string appropriate for the type of object being formatted.
 For example, for a <xref:System.DateTime> value, it could be a [standard date and time format string](~/docs/standard/base-types/standard-date-and-time-format-strings.md) such as "D" or "d".

 > [!IMPORTANT]
 > You cannot have any whitespace between the `$` and the `"` that starts the string.
-Doing so causes a compile time error.
+Doing so causes a compiler error.

  You can use an interpolated string anywhere you can use a string literal.
 The interpolated string is evaluated each time the code with the interpolated string executes.
 This allows you to separate the definition and evaluation of an interpolated string.